This Is the Best Time to Buy These 43 Cheap Finds Throughout the Year

 • Air conditioner: During cold weather months, many appliance stores offer units at cheap prices—if you can find them.

 • Furniture: New inventory hits showrooms in February, so retailers often offer deals around now.
 Politely negotiate on good-condition floor models, and you can often pay much less than cost.
+Just make sure you know how to spot poor quality furniture before you strike a deal.

 • Washer and dryer: New models arrive in winter, meaning you’ll spot deals on last year’s appliances.
 Don’t be afraid to haggle.